mobiledge/mobiledge.github.io/README.md

 *~150 lectures.
 1 lecture/day means 6 mts to complete.
 1 lecture/week means 3yrs to complete*

+## Definition of 'Done'
+- Topic consiered completed (marked with checkmark) if one has: i) read it, ii) understood it, iii) coded it
+- Do not record topics that are obvious, internalized, trivial
+- Chapter considered done if all topics (at least 10) completed
+- Subject considered done if all chapters (at least 10) completed

 ## Rules for Learning
 - Level 1.
 Identify source for a topic
 - Level 2: Listen/Read